Ga-ryo/IDAFuzzy/README.md

 ## What's IDAFuzzy?
 IDAFuzzy is fuzzy searching tool for IDA Pro.
-This tool helps you to find command/function name/struct name and so on.
+This tool helps you to find command/function/struct and so on.
 This tool is usefull when
 1. You don't remember all shortcut.
 2. You don't remember all function/struct name exactly.